IgorGuranovic/autodock_automation/README.txt

 This program is used to determine which mutant (single point mutation) has the best binding energy (in other words, to which mutant does the ligand bind the most easily)

 I added a sample "tmafc.pdb" file for the wild-type protein, as well as a "pnp_xylose.pdbqt" file for the ligand.
 I set the "locations" list to eight of the residues in the active site.

+I DO NOT OWN THE CODE FOR THE PREPARE_RECEPTOR4.PY FILE, IT ALREADY COMES WITH MGLTOOLS 1.5.7